daytonaio/content/articles/20240820_gpu_utilization.md

 ![docker run output](assets/20240820_gpu_utilization_img7.jpg)

-Running this script will help you assess the performance of your model and guide optimization efforts.
+Running the benchmark script not only measures the performance of your model but also helps identify areas where tuning and optimization can yield significant improvements.

 ## Optimization and Troubleshooting